Speed up things in scalac and sbt

 - run it all in the transaction

-It might sound stupid, but it indeed affect performance!
-Because it all runs in transaction Postgres limits number of accesses to disk and tries to do more things in memory.
+It might sound stupid, but it indeed affects performance!
+Because it all runs in a transaction Postgres limits number of accesses to disk and tries to do more things in memory.

 Still, it’s a waste of time to drop the database.
 Thus next optimization: instead of dropping the database, use rollback.